andkound98/macro-research-project/README.md

-# Inflation in RANK vs TANK: Evidence from Non-Linear Medium-Scale Models
+# The Dynamic Consequences of Technology and Discount Factor Shocks in Medium-Scale RANK vs TANK Models

-In this repository, I collect everything relevant to the project I submitted in January 2023 for the Research Module in Macroeconomics and Public Economics in the Economics Master's programme at the University of Bonn.
+By the end of January, I will collect in this repository everything relevant to the project I submit in January 2023 for the Research Module in Macroeconomics and Public Economics in the Economics Master's programme at the University of Bonn.